BrunoKrugel/dotfiles/.github/readme.md

 TreeSitter is enabled and will automatically install parsers for you.

-## CMP fully integrated with AI completions
+## Blink.cmp fully integrated with AI completions

 <div align="center">